Back to fellos.app

 RSVP

-Members with RSVP access can mark their attendance status (Going, Maybe, Not Going) on events in this category.
+Members with RSVP access can mark their attendance with the single I'm Going button on events in this category.
 This is useful for tracking attendance and planning logistics.
-Some organizations may want Prospects to view events but not RSVP until they're Full Members.
+Some organizations may want New Members to view events but not RSVP until they're Full Members.

 Create